Skoda Rapid review

 Our choice: Rapid 1.2 TSI SE

 The Skoda Rapid is available with a choice of small petrol and diesel engines.
 The smallest is a 1.2-litre petrol TSI unit with 74bhp and the most powerful is a 1.4-litre petrol.
+There's also a 1.6-litre TDI diesel engine that's found in plenty of other VW Group cars.

 What it may lack a little in quality and driving enjoyment, the Skoda Rapid completely wipes the floor with the Golf and the Focus when it comes to practicality.